 The District is governed by a five-member Board of Directors elected by registered voters to serve staggered, four-year terms.
 Beginning with the November 2013 election, certain procedural and substantive changes occur: District elections are governed by Public Utilities Code section 15956 (b); elections are at-large but not by seat; candidates for directors at-large no longer designate a numbered office or seat; instead candidates who receive the greatest number of votes District-wide are elected to the Board.
 The Board appoints the District General Manager who is responsible for enforcement of District ordinances, regulations and master restrictions, as well as providing executive oversight and management of District Departments.

 In 2011, the District acquired Mountain Utilities and with that acquisition became the provider of electric and propane services for the Kirkwood Valley.
 A new powerhouse was constructed to house three Caterpillar and five Volvo diesel generators.
-During the summer of 2013, the District begins construction of a power line that will connect the Kirkwood community to the regional electric grid.
-The construction project includes approximately 25 miles of buried line extending from Kirkwood to the south side of Bear River Reservoir in Amador County.
-From this point, the power line will be an overhead line within an existing overhead line corridor to Salt Springs Reservoir where it will connect to existing PG&E lines.
-Construction is expected to take two years to complete.
-In the fall of 2014 it is anticipated that Kirkwood will be connected to the regional electric grid.
+During the summer of 2013, the District began construction on a power line that connected the Kirkwood community to the regional electric grid.
+The construction project included approximately 25 miles of buried line extending from Kirkwood to the south side of Bear River Reservoir in Amador County.
+From this point, the power line is an overhead line within an existing overhead line corridor to Salt Springs Reservoir where it connects to existing PG&E lines.
+On November 1, 2014 the District shut down the diesel fired generators at the Powerhouse and connected to the national electric power grid.

 The District receives revenue from multiple sources primarily consisting of rate charges from four utility enterprises and other services provided by the District, and property taxes.
 Charges for services principally include utility charges for water, wastewater, propane and electric with other sources of revenue contributing less than 10% of the total.